mertvn/vnsorter/README.md

 ### Fixes:
 * Find a better name for Input
 * Optimize company insertion in title_query
-* Move different seach categories to different files
+* Move different search categories to different files
 * Rethink @selected

 ### Features:
-* Extractor
+* Extractor should have the option to work with files instead of folders
-* Mover
+* Implement Mover